 There is NO direct public transport option from Amsterdam to the Keukenhof.
 First travel to Schiphol by train (15 min) and change to the bus.
 Alternatively, travel to Leiden (30 min) and take a bus or rent a bike.

 Be aware that on weekends the line for either of those buses is very long.
 You may end up queuing up to an hour.
-The same thing applies to enter Keukenhof – it gets very busy on weekends.
+The same thing applies to entering Keukenhof – it gets very busy on weekends.

 From Schiphol you can take the Keukenhof Express (bus 858 from 21 march 2019 – 19 may 2019) from the bus station in front of the airport.
 The bus is easy to find when you walk outside from Schiphol Plaza.